eddiethedean/lavendertown/docs/user-guide/cli.md

 ### JSON

-Structured JSON output with all finding details:
+Structured JSON output with all finding details.
+When `orjson` is installed (via `lavendertown[cli]`), JSON serialization is 2-3x faster than the standard library:

 ```json
 {